itsmebiswajit/Bash_Scripting/README.md

-<h2>Overview:</h2>
+<h2>Objective:</h2>

-A bash-based automation suite for Linux system maintenance tasks.
-This project demonstrates practical Linux system programming through essential administration functions.
+Write a suite of Bash scripts to automate system maintenance tasks such as backup, system updates, and log monitoring.

 <br>
 <h3><u>Core Features:</u></h3>